Larry Groce

 In 1970, at 22, Larry moved to New York and became a regular performer at an organic food restaurant and coffeehouse co-owned by Larry Brezner, who went on to become part of Rollins and Joffe Management.
 Brezner’s wife at that time, Melissa Manchester, was also a regular performer at the club.
 That year he also signed a recording contract with RCA distributed Daybreak Records, and his first album of original songs, The Wheat Lies Low, was released, earning a positive review from Rolling Stone which described Larry as "an artist of unusual sincerity and depth".
 In 1971, Larry moved to Los Angeles and in 1972 he moved again, this time to West Virginia.

-Larry recorded twenty-two albums from 1969-1990, a twenty third in 2008 and released his latest, Live Forever, produced by Don Dixon (REM, Smithereens, James McMurtry, Red Clay Ramblers) in 2016.
+Larry recorded twenty-two albums from 1969-1990, a twenty third in 2008 and released his last, Live Forever, produced by Don Dixon (REM, Smithereens, James McMurtry, Red Clay Ramblers) in 2016.
 He has also made scores of singles, EPs and collections for RCA/Daybreak, Warner-Curb, Walt Disney Records and independent labels.
 They range in style from Americana to gospel to children's music.

 Sidemen on his recordings have included Garth Hudson and Richard Manuel (The Band), Ry Cooder, Jim Keltner, Billy Ray Latham and Dean Webb (The Dillards), Gib Gilbeau, Melissa Manchester, Sneaky Pete Kleinow (Flying Burrito Brothers), and Emory Gordy, Jr. (Elvis Presley, John Denver, Emmy Lou Harris).
 On Live Forever he sings a duet with old friend Ray Wylie Hubbard.